 The 63mm Hawg wheels are quite big – relative to deck size – and soft (78A) making the Dinghy nice and smooth on uneven ground.
 They comfortably swallow cracks and bump while maintaining good speed, and also offer

 All in all, the Dinghy is a capable mini-cruiser longboard for nimble cruising in urban areas.
 It has a very smooth feel and lets you do some kicking and hopping for fun street riding.
 Just be aware it’s a technical little board that for more experienced riders.
 Also, its small size can make it a bit challenging for bigger riders.
-See my complete review of the Dinghy.
+Go to the full review.

 3. Globe Blazer